 If you, at some point or another, have wondered if Ritz Carlton's customer service is really worth the hype, you're not alone.
 The following example will make things crystal-clear:

 One of the hotel's customers, Chris Hurn, was in quite a fix.
 His son had left his favorite stuffed giraffe, “Joshie,” in their hotel room.
 In order to console his bawling son, the father confessed - Joshie was just staying at the hotel for an extended vacation.
 He then called the staff at the Ritz and explained the story word to word.

 In a surprising turn of events, the hotel staff sent the son a series of pictures with Joshie enjoying his vacation.
 Unbelievable, right?
 Take a look for yourself:

 At this point, it's natural to wonder why the brand went to such great lengths to create a story for a customer who wasn't even staying at their hotel anymore.
 We have two words for you: customer experience.

 Ritz Carlton, as a brand, understands that people love stories.
-After all, stories come with an emotional connect that brands can leverage to connect with users in an intimate and unforgettable capacity.
+After all, stories come with an emotional connection that brands can leverage to connect with users in an intimate and unforgettable capacity.
+One of the best customer experience strategies, right?
 Plus, a little bit of effort and creativity goes a long way toward attaining goodwill among customers.

 The idea is to go all-out and make your customers your priority by using: